 Janet moved to the USA from the U.K. in 1985 and started working at Hamilton College in 1994.
 She has held other positions on campus, one year in the English Department and 10 years in the Admission Office.
 The reason she enjoys working in the Days-Massolo Center is the busy and varied work load, the students, and the programs that are held here.

-Sabrina Debrosse is a junior at Hamilton College with a major in Communications and a possible Africana Studies minor.
+Sabrina Debrosse is a senior at Hamilton College with a major in Communications and a possible Africana Studies minor.
 She is from Miami, FL and is also a part of Hamilton’s very first posse from Miami.
 She attended a visual and performing arts school for 9 years of her life, and enjoys sculpting ceramics.
 She likes to be around people and enjoys living life fully passionate, engaged, and is always motivated to do better.
 She centers her world around building a strong sense of community with the people around her from family to friends.
 Sabrina can be reached at email@example.com.

-Harsimran (Sim) Janjua is a junior at Hamilton College who is majoring in Psychology.
+Harsimran (Sim) Janjua is a senior at Hamilton College who is majoring in Psychology.
 She is from New York City, NY and is a member of several groups on campus such as BLSU, Rainbow Alliance, and SASA.
 She enjoys working closely with people, having been a host for prospective students since her first year, and so has high hopes in a career in doing exactly that.

-Jorett Joseph is a sophomore at Hamilton College and intends to major in Africana Studies and Government.
+Jorett Joseph is a junior at Hamilton College and with majors in Africana Studies and Government.
 Born in Miami, Florida, she is a member of the second Hamilton Posse Miami.
 She is the Cultural Chair of BLSU, a member of the Feminists of Color Collective, and the Ministry Leader/ Musical Director of the Hamilton College Morning Service.
 Being a Residential Advisor, Jorett has a very open personality and is always available to provide advice or point someone in the right direction.
 Post undergraduate school she plans to graduate from law school specializing in international law.
 She recently worked with the United States Equal Employment Opportunity Commission immersing herself in issues affecting diverse communities.
 In her free time she enjoys singing, dancing, and listening to different genres of music.
-Jorett can be reached at email@example.com.
+Jorett can be reached at firstname.lastname@example.org.